0PEIN0/jslizer/README.md

 [![npm version](https://badge.fury.io/js/jslizer.svg)](https://badge.fury.io/js/jslizer)  [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ### Project overview
 A library to perform automated form validation, api calls, form error bindings.
 All from json definitions.
 So that those pesky `if/else` checks for a set of data is no longer needed.
 Currently supports only Angular 1 and VueJS 2 is supported.
+Basically this library combines the functionality of [Joi](https://github.com/hapijs/joi) and [axios](https://github.com/axios/axios) libraries in seamless manner.

 ### Next set of project goals
 - [x] Provide a default angular service and controller in core factory.
 Sample implementation can be found in `DefaultVueController` class.